 Gael and I followed the ‘Tally Ho’ route until the lunch halt at The Oil Can Cafe near Holmfirth, then headed northwards in the afternoon to our overnight stop at Haltwhistle near Hadrian’s Wall.

 Day 5: Into Scotland!
 Tonight we stayed north of Perth, avoiding Edinburgh (though unfortunately not Falkirk!) and the Forth Road Bridge for a more rural route towards the Cairngorms.

 Day Six: The choice of routes was less and sticking to B-roads added almost 50 miles to our route but the further we wne, the more picturesque the scenery, so it was well worth it.
 We visited an infamous battlefield before crossing the ‘Abhainn Nis’ heading west before turning north once more.

 Day Seven: Our final day and our route was almost due north, then north-east.
 Unfortunately we had to take A-roads part of the way, no alternatives exist in the more remote parts of Caithness.
 We reached John O’Groats mid-afternoon; had a cuppa and slice of cake, took some photos, bought a souvenir or two and then headed south, our LeJoG adventure completed.

-Except it doesn’t quite end there.
-Having driven all that way we’re then heading to Peebles for the Scottish Riley Enthusiasts’ ‘National Riley Weekend’ before finally heading home.
-It’s an event we’ve attended before and thoroughly enjoyed so we’re looking forward to relaxing with friends and to some Scottish hospitality.
-Only then will we head (reluctantly) towards Derbyshire and home – until the next time that is…
+Except it didn’t quite end there.
+Having driven all that way we then headed to Peebles for the Scottish Riley Enthusiasts’ ‘National Riley Weekend’ before finally heading home.